semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 ### Using dependencies

-You can use block depedencies to control the execution flow of the workflow.
+You can use block dependencies to control the execution flow of the workflow.
 See [block dependencies](./pipelines#dependencies) to learn more.

 ## Semaphore toolbox {#toolbox}